zuozhenggh/learning-library/developer-library/microservices-with-converged-db/polyglot/polyglot.md

 ## Introduction

-The illustration below shows four microservices–Order, Inventory, Delivery, Supplier, and the infrastructure required to run them.
+The illustration below shows four microservices: Order, Inventory, Delivery, Supplier, and the infrastructure required to run them.

 ![](images/architecture.png " ")

 For more information on microservices visit http://developer.oracle.com/microservices

-This lab will show you how to switch the Inventory microservice to a Python, Node.js, .NET, Go, Spring Boot or Java Helidon SE implementation while retaining the same application functionality.
+In this workshop, you'll switch the Inventory microservice to a Python, Node.js, .NET, Go, Spring Boot or Java Helidon SE implementation while retaining the same application functionality.

-Estimates Lab Time - 10 minutes
+Estimated Time - 10 minutes

-Quick walk through on how to switch the Inventory microservice to Python while retaining the same application functionality.
+The following video provides a quick walk-through of how to switch the Inventory microservice to Python while retaining the same application functionality.

 [](youtube:zltpjX721PA)